 6. Close Visual Basic and go back to your spreadsheet.
 Now, you can use the following macro to encode data: mastercarton.
 When you have lots of data to process, you can just copy and paste the master carton code macro to the whole column / row of data.
 All your master carton code will be ready immediately.

 Please use cell reference to replace xxx in the formulas as shown below.

 7. Right click Cell B1, choose Format Cell from context menu.
 Then click Font to apply one of the appropriate font typeface to the cell, such as Master Carton.

-Drag and drop the master carton code formula field in your crystal report design view.
+4. Drag and drop the master carton code formula field in your crystal report design view.

 5. Right click master carton code formula field and choose "Format Field" from context menu.
 Then choose "MasterCartonmHr" font typeface.